whiskyechobravo/kerkoapp/README.md

 application.

-Basic configuration options can be set with environment variables, but for more advanced customizations one should consider using Kerko's Python interface.
+Basic configuration options can be set with environment variables, but for more advanced customizations one should consider building a custom application, possibly using KerkoApp as a starting point, and configuring Kerko through its Python interface.

+## Demo site

+A [KerkoApp demo site][KerkoApp_demo] is available for you to try.
+You may also view the [Zotero library][Zotero_demo] that contains the source data for the demo site.

 ## Features